linsalrob/pbj_placer/README.md

 [pplacer](http://matsen.github.io/pplacer/) and related software like [PhyloSift](https://phylosift.wordpress.com/) don't create trees.
 They map reads onto trees and output a probabilistic description of where a read should appear on a tree.
 For more information why, take a look at the
 [pplacer paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0031009) that describes the format.
 The problem with this format is that it is not compatible with a lot of common phylogenetic software.
-We have written pbj_placer to rewrite the format, and to create additional files that can be used to decorate those phylogenetic trees.
+We have written `pbj_placer` to rewrite the format, and to create additional files that can be used to decorate those phylogenetic trees.
 This allows complex data sets to be visualized in, for example, [ITOL](https://itol.embl.de).

 ## What does pbj_placer do?

 We parse out the sequences that should be placed onto the tree, and write them and the tree to separate files.
 We then read a user-provided config file that explains what each sample is.
-By matching reads -> fastq files -> samples, we generate input files that you put into ITOL.
+By matching `reads` -> `fastq files` -> `samples`, we generate input files that you put into ITOL.

 ## How do I cite pbj_placer?